Odnes/tiptheiceberg_articles/frozen_dependencies.md

 type: Journal
 status: Finished

-I have, on several ocassions, found myself tangled up in trying to resurrect projects built in languages and package managers / tooling I'm not familiar with.
+I have, on several ocassions, found myself tangled up trying to resurrect projects built in languages and package managers / tooling I'm not familiar with.

 One can ease oneself into development in a different stack by starting with small features, bug fixes etc. But outdated packages, frozen dependencies and